anikesh-17/anikesh-ML-Project/README.md

 Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
 For any issues or suggestions, please open an issue on GitHub.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 Author
 This project was created by Anikesh.

-Contact
-For any questions or inquiries, feel free to reach out to me.

-Feel free to adjust any sections or details as needed!